 Today, The Anti-Cruelty Society remains the oldest and the largest open admission animal welfare organization in Chicago.
 All animals are welcome at the Society every day of the year.
-They never turn an animal away from their doors.
+We never turn an animal away from our doors.
 Ever.
 And once an animal is admitted, they can stay as long as it takes to find their forever home.

 If you think this page contains objectionable content, please inform the system administrator.